rehierl/node-tree-outliner/about-basics.md

 * The n-th node of a section's sequence is the section's n-th node.
 * A non-empty section always has a first and a last node.

-A section is
+A section is itself not a path!

+* A section may consist of siblings only.
+* Subsequences of a section may be path sequences.
+* A section may be equal to a single path (extreme case only).

-declared by its sectioning node and defined by its node sequence.
+A section is declared by its sectioning node and defined by its node sequence.

 * To distinguish sections from one another, the section's sectioning node must be taken into account (e.g. empty section).

 Definitions